What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Tell your caregiver if you have hip or spine problems.
-Hip or spine problems may not allow you to be in the position needed for a perineal prostatectomy.
+- Tell your healthcare provider if you have hip or spine problems.
+These problems may not allow you to be in the position needed for a perineal prostatectomy.

 The night before your surgery:

-- You may need to drink a special liquid the night before your surgery that cleans out your bowel.
-Ask your caregiver for directions about eating and drinking.
+You may need to drink medicine the night before your surgery that empties your bowel.
+Ask your caregiver if you need to avoid food or drink after midnight.

 The day of your surgery: